Whiskey Au Go Go fire: Release from prison

 Stuart was found dead on 2 January 1979 in his cell of Boggo Road Gaol after a six-day hunger strike.
 The cause of death was recorded as an acute heart infection, possibly the result of a virus.
 Although some believe he was murdered, his self mutilation practices and poor mental health explains his death.
 At the time it was reported that many police regarded him as Australia's most violent criminal.

 In 1986, Finch married Cheryl Cole, a wheelchair-using woman with a terminal illness.
 Finch won his battle for release in 1988, after almost 15 years in prison.
 As part of his parole conditions he was deported back to his birth country, England.
 There, in October 1988, he confessed to the crime.
 He told The Sun newspaper in a videotaped interview that he had tipped two drums of fuel into the doorway of the nightclub building before the firebombing.
 He also repeated claims that he had been "verballed" by the original police investigators (i.e. that they lied about words Finch had purportedly said, and that those lies were used as evidence).
 He also claimed that a policeman named at the enquiry had ordered the bombing.
 He later recanted the confession.

 Jana Wendt interviewed Finch on A Current Affair by satellite to further discuss that admission.
 Wendt says that "When I suggested to him that his admission might mean that he could also be extradited to Australia to face other murder charges, his behaviour suddenly changed dramatically.
 He said he was now confused and could not recall murdering anybody.
 He claimed he had been brainwashed."
-Finch was unaware he had been only charged for one murder and fourteen other charges were outstanding.
+Finch was unaware he had been only charged for one murder and 14 other charges were outstanding.

 Coronial inquest reopened

 Recently, Vincent O'Dempsey was charged with the murder of a woman and her two daughters.
 On 2 June 2017, following the conviction and sentencing of O'Dempsey and Garry DuBois for the McCulkin murders case, Queensland Attorney-General Yvette D'Ath announced that the government would re-open the coronial inquest into the fire.
+The inquest was concluded but there has been no report forthcoming.